NFS

 -

-VMware has supported NFSv3 since VMware Infrastructure 3. vSphere 6.0 added support for NFSv4.1, which enables some advanced capabilities such as Kerberos security.
-Where NFSv3 uses client-side locking, NFSv4.1 uses server-side locking.
-Although an ONTAP volume can be exported through both protocols, ESXi can only mount through one protocol.
-This single protocol mount does not preclude other ESXi hosts from mounting the same datastore through a different version.
-Make sure to specify the protocol version to use when mounting so that all hosts use the same version and, therefore, the same locking style.
-Do not mix NFS versions across hosts.
-If possible, use host profiles to check compliancy.
+It's worth noting that NFSv3 and NFSv4.1 use different locking mechanisms.
+NFSv3 uses client-side locking, while NFSv4.1 uses server-side locking.
+Although an ONTAP volume can be exported through both protocols, ESXi can only mount a datastore through one protocol.
+However, this doesn't mean that other ESXi hosts cannot mount the same datastore through a different version.
+To avoid any issues, it's essential to specify the protocol version to use when mounting, ensuring that all hosts use the same version and, therefore, the same locking style.
+It's critical to avoid mixing NFS versions across hosts.
+If possible, use host profiles to check compliance.

 -